clement-jny/dolibarr-docker-dev/README.md

   * php version
   * dolibarr version
   * mysql version (you can change here your login password and database name)

-* launch the docker-compose up, and connect on http://localhost/dolibarr/htdocs to launch the install
+Launch the docker-compose up, and connect on http://localhost/dolibarr/htdocs to launch the install

+## install setting
-* on the database setting
+On the database setting
 * use mysql on database server
 * tcheck "create database"
 * enter user "root" and root login password 2 times
+## Other Tools access
+### phpmyAdmin
+phpmyadmin page are accessible on http://pma.localhost
+### Traefik
+Traefik page are accessible on http://localhost:8080